DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 ### Make or change offer

-If the current application status is `awaiting_provider_decision` use MakeAnOffer service.
+If the current application status is `awaiting_provider_decision` use MakeOffer service.

 If the current application status is `offer` use ChangeOffer service.